 Core Competencies and Career Synopsis - Make maximum use of the Keywords

-Your 'work experience' is probably the most influential subheading of your CV and what is why it must be as close to perfect in every way.
+Your work experience' is probably the most influential subheading of your CV and that is why it must be as close to perfect in every way.

 Some formats of Work Experience are below: